IIITLucknowSWEngg/CSITTeam013/Assignment2/Design.md

 ## 1. Introduction

 ### 1.1 Purpose
-The purpose of this NOVA DIGITAL design document is to provide a comprehensive overview of the design principles and architecture for the Hotstar software system.
+The purpose of this NOVA Digital design document is to provide a comprehensive overview of the design principles and architecture for the NOVA Digital software system.
 It serves as a guide for the development team in creating a robust, scalable, and maintainable system.
 The document outlines the high-level design of the system, key components, and design principles to ensure clarity and consistency during the development process.

 ### 1.2 Scope
-The Hotstar design document covers the following aspects of the software system:
+The Nova Digital design document covers the following aspects of the software system:
 - **High-Level Architectural Overview**: Describing the overall structure and components of the system.
 - **Design Principles**: Identifying and applying relevant design principles for scalability and performance.
 - **Key Modules and Components**: Providing an overview of the major functional components of the system.